Teachable Review: The Best Platform To Create And Sell Online Courses?

 You can make completion certificates using one of three templates.
 Or, if you have the skills, you can construct a completely bespoke template using HTML or Liquid coding language.

 You can insert your logo, modify the colors, add a signature (as a JPG or PNG file), and change the template's pre-set text.
-When a student's certificate is generated, Teachable automatically includes your school's name, the student's name, and the name of the course.
+When a student's certificate is generated, Teachable automatically includes your own online school name, the student's name, and the name of the course.

 Most online course platforms allow for connectivity with other platforms (e.g., e-mail marketing and customer relationship management).
 Teachable provides integrations with several third-party services.